A systematic process for evaluating structured perfect Bayesian equilibria in dynamic games with asymmetric information: Introduction

-Ouyang et al. in \cite{OuTaTe15} consider a dynamic oligopoly game with $N$ strategic sellers of different goods and $M$ strategic buyers.
+Ouyang et al. in \cite{OuTaTe15} consider a dynamic oligopoly game with strategic sellers and buyers.
 Each seller privately observes the valuation of their good, which is assumed to have independent Markovian dynamics, thus resulting in a dynamic game of asymmetric information.
-In each period, sellers post prices for their goods and buyers make decisions regarding buying the goods.
-Then a public signal indicating buyers experience is revealed which depends on sellers' valuation of the goods.
-Authors in \cite{OuTaTe15} consider a policy-dependent common information based belief state based on which they define the concept of common information based equilibria.
-They show that for any given update function of this belief state, which is consistent with strategies of the players, if all other players play actions based on this common belief and their private information, then player $i$ faces a Markov decision process (MDP) with respect to its action with state as common belief and its type.
-For every prior distribution, this defines a fixed point equation on belief update functions and strategies of all players.
-They provide necessary and sufficient conditions for common information based strategy profile and belief update functions to constitute PBE of the game; however they do no provide a systematic way to find such equilibria.
-In addition, because of the special structure of the reward function, the problem admits a degenerate solution where agents' strategies do not depend on their private information and therefore no signaling takes place.
-This allows existence of myopic, type-independent equilibrium policies (although other equilibria may also exist).
+The common belief is strategy dependent and the authors consider equilibria based on this common information belief.
+It is shown that if all other players play actions based on the common belief and their private information using equilibrium strategies, and if all players use equilibrium belief update function, then player $i$ faces a Markov decision process (MDP) with respect to its action with state being the common belief and its private type.
+Thus calculating equilibrium boils down to solving a fixed-point equation on belief update functions and strategies of all players.
+Existence of such equilibrium is shown for a degenerate case where players act myopically at equilibrium and the equilibrium itself is non-signaling.

-The paper is organized as follows.
-In section~\ref{sec:Model}, we present our model.
-In section~\ref{sec:StructuralResults} we present structural results that serve as motivation for SPBE.
-In section~\ref{sec:Result} we present the main result by providing a two-step backward-forward recursive algorithm to construct a strategy profile and a sequence of beliefs and show that it is a PBE of the dynamic game considered.
-As an illustration, we apply this algorithm on a discrete version of an example from \cite{FuTi91} on repeated public good game in Section~\ref{sec:Example}.
-We conclude in section~\ref{sec:Conc}.
-All proofs are presented in Appendices.
+Other than the common information based approach, Li et al.~\cite{shamma14} consider a finite horizon zero-sum dynamic game, where at each time only one player out of the two knows the state of the system.
+The value of the game is calculated by formulating an appropriate linear program.
+Cole et al.~\cite{cole2001} consider an infinite horizon discounted reward dynamic game where actions are only privately observable.
+They provide a fixed-point equation for calculating a subset of sequential equilibrium, which is referred to as Markov private equilibrium (MPrE).
+In MPrE strategies depend on history only through the latest private observation.